How to use ContextLoom

 3

-Point Claude Code (or Cursor, or any agent) at your workspace.
-Add the ContextDB snippet to your Claude.md so the agent knows where to write.
+Point Claude Code, Cursor, Windsurf, or any agent at your workspace.
+Add the ContextDB snippet to your Claude.md (or .cursorrules, or equivalent config) so the agent knows where to write.
 Files appear in ContextLoom as they're created.

 4